ParisNeo/ollama_proxy_server/README.md

 Ollama Proxy Fortress is **more than just a patch**.
 It's a permanent solution that unleashes a suite of powerful, enterprise-grade features that core Ollama doesn't provide:

+*   ✨ **Centralized Model Management:** Pull, update, and delete models on any of your connected Ollama servers directly from the proxy's web UI.
+No more terminal commands or switching between machines.

 *   🛡️ **Rock-Solid Security:**
+    *   **Endpoint Blocking:** Prevent API key holders from accessing sensitive endpoints like `pull`, `delete`, and `create` to protect your servers from abuse.
     *   **API Key Authentication:** Eliminate anonymous access entirely.
     *   **One-Click HTTPS/SSL:** Encrypt all traffic with easy certificate uploads or path-based configuration.
     *   **IP Filtering:** Create granular allow/deny lists to control exactly which machines can connect.